 In addition to rotating through the various diagnostic radiography rooms, students will also spend time in mobile and surgery radiography, and computed tomography.
-Upon completion of the student's rotation in mobile and surgery radiography, the student will be able to demonstrate their knowledge and skill in the examination and care of confined patient undergoing surgical procedures.
+Upon completion of the student's rotation in mobile and surgery radiography, the student will be able to demonstrate his or her knowledge and skill in the examination and care of confined patient undergoing surgical procedures.

 - 1. The Clinical Education Setting does not make space available for personal belongings of students and faculty.
-Book bags, duffel bags, purses, backpacks, fanny packs, computer bags, computers, IPads are not allowed to be taken into the clinical education settings.
-Any damage occasioned by the loss of such personal belongings if taken and not adhering to program's policy, shall not be the hospital's liability.
-The hospital could provide access to resource material. - Clinical assignments are made by the Clinical Coordinator.
+Any damage occasioned by the loss of such personal belongings shall not be the hospital's liability.
+The hospital will provide access to instructional and library resource material. - 2.
+Clinical assignments are made by the Clinical Coordinator.
 A schedule of classes, clinical hours, days off and holidays will be posted by the coordinator.
 (All students will rotate through all Clinical Education Settings.
 Cost of travel is the student's responsibility.
 Extenuating circumstances that prohibit students from traveling to all Clinical Education Settings will be dealt with on an individual basis.
 Example: medical conditions.) - 3.
 Students are expected to abide by the personnel policies of the Clinical Education Setting at all times.
-Clinical Uniform, nametag, markers, and dosimeter badge must be worn at all times when in the clinical area.
+Nametag, markers, and dosimeter badge must be worn at all times when in the clinical area.
 Employee handbooks are available in Clinical Coordinator's office.
 The Clinical Education Setting administration may recommend the withdrawal of a student from their Clinical Education Setting; however, final action will be taken by Cameron University faculty.

 - 4. The Clinical Education Setting will make available emergency medical care to Cameron University students and faculty members who may be injured or become ill while at the hospital.
 The term "injury" includes physical injury and also injury due to contact with blood borne pathogens, body fluids, or communicable diseases through mucus membranes or via infectious needle sticks.
-The cost of such treatment is the responsibility of the student or faculty member. - Incident Reports at Clinical sites and CU/GPTC must be filled out 24 hours post-injury, and student must notify the Clinical Education Setting's clinical instructor and Radiologic Technology Clinical Coordinator.
-(If copy of Clinical Education Setting Incident Report is put in student file, CU/ GPTC Incident Report is not necessary.) - 6.
+The cost of such treatment is the responsibility of the student or faculty member. - 5.
+Incident Reports at Clinical sites and CU/GPTC must be filled out 24 hours post-injury, and student must notify the Clinical Education Setting's clinical instructor and Radiologic Technology Clinical Coordinator.
+(If copy of Clinical Education Setting Incident Report is put in student file, CU/GPTC Incident Report is not necessary.) - 6.
 Students are required to pass a background check and negative drug screening prior to clinical rotations.
-Students are required to maintain current records of vaccinations, immunizations, original PPD, Hepatitis B vaccine, and CPR throughout the 22-months of training.
-It is the students'

-responsibility to submit copies of these records to GPTC, to be kept in the students' file.
-If the students' background check and drug screening is not passed, or vaccinations, immunizations, PPD, Hepatitis B vaccine, and/or CPR are not current during the 22-months of training, the student will not be allowed to go to the clinical site which may result in dismissal from the program.
+Students are required to maintain current records of vaccinations, original PPD, Hepatitis B vaccine, and CPR throughout the 22-months of training.
+It is the students' responsibility to submit copies of these records to GPTC, to be kept in the students' file.
+If the students' background check and drug screening is not passed, or vaccinations, PPD, Hepatitis B vaccine, and/or CPR are not current during the 22-months of training, the student will not be allowed to go to the clinical site which may result in dismissal from the program.

-Costs for background check, vaccinations, immunizations, drug screening, and CPR are the student's responsibility.
+Costs for background check, immunizations, drug screening, and CPR are the student's responsibility.
 Radiologic Technology may require Titers to prove immunity for MMR, Varicella, and Hepatitis B.